Peptide Therapy · Reviewed by Ian K. Tseng, MD

 If your labs say you should not take a peptide

 This is uncommon but it happens.
 When it does, your physician will explain which result is the concern, whether it is something to monitor or treat directly, and whether a different peptide or non-peptide approach is appropriate.
-We refund your $50 consult fee in full if you cannot proceed.
+We refund your $50 application fee in full if you cannot proceed.
 This is the safety floor of the program.

 Why this looks different from research-chemical vendors